Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

 where

 They asserted that the equation \eqref{0.111} does not admit any positive classical solution which is monotone in the normal direction.
-Sirakov and Souplet \cite[Theorem 1.1]{SS} proved that the equation \eqref{0.111} has no positive solution satisfying the growth condition
+The conclusion could be regraded as an improvement of \cite[Theorem 1.1]{SS}, which established that there is no positive solution of the equation \eqref{0.111} satisfying the growth condition

 for some $C>0$.
-The Liouville-type theorems in $\mathbb{R}^N$ and $\mathbb{R}_+^N$ are also studied for a elliptic system in \cite{PQS}.
+The Liouville-type theorems in $\mathbb{R}^N$ and $\mathbb{R}_+^N$ are also studied for an elliptic system in \cite{PQS}.
 Some scholars extended the above considerations to degenerate elliptic problems.
 Bidaut-V$\mathrm{\acute{e}}$ron and Pohozaev \cite{BP} studied the inequality